cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 Players are in survival mode and can therefore die.
 Players die on every join.

 Client communicates block interaction (levers, doors, blocks w/ gui) on left click, but still interact client-side on right click.

+Some forms of exiting of the game won't close the connection properly and won't allow rejoinging.

 ## Java Edition Classic 0.0.30